This blog may contain affiliate links. Read our disclosure policy for more info.

 Miraflores is a neighborhood in Lima, Peru and the area that you’ll likely stay in while visiting Lima.
 This is where the majority of the city’s hotels and hostels are, plus it is known as the safest area in Lima.

-While you’ll need to venture out of Miraflores to experience the best of what Lima has to offer, surprisingly there is a ton to do right outside your hotel’s front door!
-That’s right, there are lots of fun and exciting things to do in Miraflores, Peru that will keep you busy.
+While you’ll need to venture out of Miraflores to experience the best of what Lima has to offer, surprisingly, there is a ton to do right outside your hotel’s front door!
+That’s right, there are lots of fun and exciting things to do in Miraflores, Peru, that will keep you busy.

 Whether you can’t be bothered jumping in an Uber to explore another neighborhood or you just want to see what this area of Lima is really about, I’ve got you covered.
 I lived in Miraflores for over a month and did a ton of exploring in that time.
+Even if you’re only visiting Lima for one day, I highly recommend checking out this area.

 So here it is, the 19 amazing things to do in Miraflores, Peru including some important information about visiting.
 This is your complete guide to Miraflores, Peru!